hphelion/documentation/community/community.services-compute-howto.md

 <!-- Taken from http://wiki.hpcloud.net/display/core/Core+Edition+Use+cases#CoreEditionUsecases-OverCloud -->

-Leveraging OpenStack&reg; Compute, the HP Helion OpenStack&#174; Community Compute provides a way to instantiate virtual servers on publicly accessible physical machines hosted in HP data centers.
+Leveraging OpenStack Compute, the HP Helion OpenStack Community Compute provides a way to instantiate virtual servers on publicly accessible physical machines hosted in HP data centers.

-The following lists of tasks can be performed by a user or administrator through the [HP Helion OpenStack&#174; Community Dashboard](/cloudos/community/services/dashboard/overview/), the OpenStack CLI or OpenStack API.
+The following lists of tasks can be performed by a user or administrator through the [HP Helion OpenStack Community Dashboard](/cloudos/community/services/dashboard/overview/), the OpenStack CLI or OpenStack API.

 For details on performing these tasks using the API or CLI, see the following OpenStack documentation: